yezero/sandstorm/docs/administering/for-work.md

 - Set a URL for a privacy policy.

-You can read about these features in the [Sandstorm administration FAQ.](faq.md#can-i-customize-the-root-page-of-my-sandstorm-install)
+You can read about these features in the [Thurly administration FAQ.](faq.md#can-i-customize-the-root-page-of-my-sandstorm-install)

 ### Features coming soon